trulia/hologram/README.md

 ## Usage

 There are two things you need to do to start using hologram

-1. Setup a YAML config file
+1. Create a YAML config file for your project

-2. Document a some code
+2. Document yourself some code

-### Creating a config file
+### Creating a YAML config file

 Hologram needs a few configuration settings before it can begin to build your documentation for you.
 Once this is set up you can execute hologram by simply running:

-    hologram path/to/your/config.yml
-    or (using bundler)
+`hologram path/to/your/config.yml` or (using bundler) `bundle exec hologram path/to/your/config.yml`
-    bundle exec hologram path/to/your/config.yml

 Your config file needs to contain the following key/value pairs